Getting to Chamula from San Cristobal

 Doctors and chickens

 We saw a “doctor” a curandero ceremoniously swirling a live chicken around a woman’s body.
 Apparently, her “illness” would be transferred to the chicken, which would then be killed, along with her sickness.
-There is a great article, by Amanda Bensted which, explains in detail the meaning behind the practices you may see.
 It is also possible to hire a local guide at the church door.

 Doing things their own way